homebrewedsec/seguri.io/index.md

     title: "Identity And Access Management"
     excerpt: "Secure your organization's digital identities with our specialized Identity and Access Management services.
 We focus on comprehensive assessments of Microsoft Entra ID (Azure AD) and traditional Active Directory environments, identifying vulnerabilities, misconfigurations, and opportunities for improvement.
 Our approach goes beyond basic compliance to deliver actionable insights that strengthen your identity infrastructure.
 From access reviews and privileged account management to conditional access policies and hybrid identity architectures, we help you build a robust IAM foundation that protects your most critical assets while enabling business productivity."

-services3:
-  - icon: fa-solid fa-gear
-    title: "SIEM Setup and Tuning"
-    excerpt: "Transform your security monitoring capabilities with our specialized SIEM Setup and Tuning services.
-We don't just deploy SIEM solutions – we optimize them for your unique environment.
-Our approach includes comprehensive log source integration, custom correlation rule development, and fine-tuning to reduce false positives while maximizing threat detection accuracy.
-From initial SIEM architecture design and deployment to ongoing optimization and custom dashboard creation, we ensure your security information and event management system becomes a powerful force multiplier for your security team, not just another tool generating noise."
-  - icon: fa-solid fa-network-wired
-    title: "Network Security Assessments"
-    excerpt: "Discover and eliminate network vulnerabilities before attackers do with our comprehensive Network Security Assessments.
-Our expert team conducts thorough evaluations of your network infrastructure, identifying potential attack vectors, misconfigurations, and security gaps.
-We don't just scan your network – we think like attackers, mapping out potential lateral movement paths and privilege escalation opportunities.
-From perimeter security and network segmentation to wireless infrastructure and remote access solutions, we provide detailed findings with actionable remediation steps that strengthen your network defense posture."
-  - icon: fa-solid fa-ellipsis
-    title: "Custom Solutions"
-    excerpt: "Security challenges rarely fit into neat little boxes, and neither do our solutions.
-Our Custom Solutions service is all about addressing your unique security needs head-on.
-Whether you're grappling with industry-specific regulations, facing unusual threat vectors, or looking to push the boundaries of your security posture, we're here to craft strategies that fit your world.
-We don't believe in off-the-shelf solutions - instead, we roll up our sleeves and work side-by-side with you to develop and implement security measures that tackle your most critical concerns.
-Your business is unique, and your security should be too."

 intro:
   - title: "Who is Seguri?"